TACC-Cloud/agave-cli/docs/docsite/contributing_guide/contributing.rst

 Getting involved
 ````````````````

-If you are interested in joining the ``Agave-CLI`` development team you can find
+If you are interested in joining the ``Tapis-CLI`` development team you can find
-more information in our `contributing guide <https://github.com/TACC-Cloud/agave-cli/blob/develop/CONTRIBUTING.md>`_.
+more information in our `contributing guide <https://github.com/TACC-Cloud/Tapis-CLI/blob/develop/CONTRIBUTING.md>`_.